osg-htc/docs/docs/data/xrootd/install-cms-xcache.md

 Validating the Cache
 ---------------------

-The cache server functions as a normal CMS Xrootd server so use first a personal CMS X509 voms proxy like this
+The cache server functions as a normal CMS XRootD server so first verify it with a personal CMS X.509 proxy:

 ```
 === VO cms extension information ===